Container Gardening: The Easiest Way to Grow

 Watering and Fertilizing

 Proper soil drainage is important for any type of garden and containers are no different.
 Containers dry out faster than in-ground gardens, especially during hot summer months.
-Water your containers daily and sometimes twice a day in peak summer.
+Water your containers daily and sometimes twice a day in summer.
 Fertilize more frequently, about every 2-3 weeks, using an organic fertilizer like fish emulsion.
 Adding compost to your soil mix will help provide essential nutrients and beneficial microbes.

 Grow vertically